ZjGaothu/scEpiEnsemble/README.md

 # scEpiEnsemble
-scEpiEnsemble, an ensemble method designed to integrate the results of EpiScanpy, Signac, and SnapATAC
+scEpiEnsemble, an ensemble method that leverages the strengths of EpiScanpy, Signac, and SnapATAC, to obtain comprehensive insights into single-cell epigenomic data analysis.